thsa/fxmolviewer/readme.md

 * The open source ray-tracer SunFlow was built in to render scenes and molecules in high quality

-### Dependencies

-All dependencies are part of this project and can be found in the ./lib folder:
-* OpenChemLib: Cheminformatics base functionality to handle molecules and generate conformers
-* SunFlow source code and janino.jar: Ray-Tracer to build photo-realistic images of 3-dimensional scenes
-* mmtf-all: Java library to download and parse binary structure files from the PDB-database
-* controlsfx-8.40.15.jar: Controls extending JavaFX functionality, used for the molecule side panel

 ### How to download the project

 git clone https://github.com/thsa/fxmolviewer.git